Skip to content

 Rachel Remnant

 A series of small forgotten chalk grassland meadows are located on the outskirts of the South Downs National Park.
-Nestled between St Catherine’s Hill and Magdalen Hill Down, both designated as Sites of Special Scientific Interest (SSSI), we’re working to rejuvenate the land and bring nature back to life.
+Nestled between St Catherine’s Hill and Magdalen Hill Down, we’re working to rejuvenate the land and bring nature back to life.

 • Improve biodiversity and support wildflowers to flourish